jleeboyd/MarioPlan/README.md

-Tutorial series by the Net Ninja on Youtube of how to build a live project website using React, Redux and Firebase.
+Tutorial series by the Net Ninja on Youtube of how to build a live project management website using React, Redux and Firebase.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).